spispy: Open source flash emulation

 The SPI interface

-So let's dive back into the datasheet to better understand what is happening in the SPI flash.
+So let's go back to the SPI flash chips and dive back into the datasheet to better understand what is happening on the SPI bus.
 As I mentioned earlier, most of them are in an 8 pin package and we can identify pin one from the dot on the chip.
 Most importantly we can locate the power and ground on opposite corners and be sure that we don't mix those up.

 - The datasheet also contains timing diagrams for the signals.